AlgyJr/ios_guides/RottenTomatoes-Tutorial.md

   * Install the AFNetworking library in your Xcode project by running:
     * `pod install`.
 This command tells Cocoapods to execute the commands inside the Podfile.
     * After running this command, you will see a new file, *.xcworkspace inside your project directory
   * Open your project using *xcworkspace.
 From now on, instead of using the *.xcodeproj file to open your project you have to use the *.xcworkspace file.
 The reason is that *.xcworkspace has the meta information about the new "pod" libraries (AFNetworking in this case) that should be included in the compilation of the project.

+### Movies Screen
+####3.Add a TableViewController to display list of movies
+* Open your *.xcworkspace project
+* The Storyboard (canvas) in Interface Builder (IB) will show by default a ViewController.
+We are going to replace this with a TableViewController, so delete it.
+* If the IB library is not open do press control-ALT-command-3 to open it.
+From the library, drag a TableViewController component into the Storyboard
+*  Select the TableViewController, click on the Attributes Inspector and check "Is Initial View Controller"
+*  Run the app and check that you see a table